Arrange an Interview

 On campus, during your campus visit.

 You can request an interview when you schedule your visit with the Admissions Office.
 High school juniors can start interviewing during our spring academic term.
+Although we can arrange interviews to occur through mid-January of your senior year, high school students need to contact our office by mid-December to help us better ensure we can accommodate your request for a wintertime interview.

 In your area, with a Carleton alum.